‘Call Me MISTER’ initiative comes to UIC to train more teachers of color

 However, with only an estimated 2 percent of teachers in American public schools being black males, chances are that most male students of color never had a chance to learn from someone who looked like them.

 The University of Illinois at Chicago’s College of Education is hoping to change that.
-This fall, UIC welcomes six students as its inaugural cohort in its newly formed “Call Me MISTER” program that aims to prepare black and Latino men as elementary teachers who want to teach in the Chicago Public Schools system.
+This fall, UIC welcomes seven students as its inaugural cohort in its newly formed “Call Me MISTER” program that aims to prepare black and Latino men as elementary teachers who want to teach in the Chicago Public Schools system.

 The program, which stands for “Mentors Instructing Students Toward Effective Role Models” is part of a network currently operating in 31 schools across the country, with UIC serving as the first large urban research institution.
 The program began at Clemson University in 2000 as a way to increase the pool of available teachers from a broader, more diverse background.